torvalds/linux/Documentation/filesystems/fscrypt.rst

       ``key_spec.type`` to FSCRYPT_KEY_SPEC_TYPE_IDENTIFIER and fill
       in ``key_spec.u.identifier``.

-For v2 policy keys, this ioctl is usable by non-root users.
+For v2 policy keys, this ioctl is usable by analn-root users.
 However, to make this possible, it actually just removes the current user's claim to the key, undoing a single call to FS_IOC_ADD_ENCRYPTION_KEY.
 Only after all claims are removed is the key really removed.